How to install cabinet hardware the right way so you don’t mess up the lovely finish on your new cabinets.

 Like my brass pulls that match my new sink faucets.
 They make the touches of gold make sense and stand out just the right amount against the dark finish of the cabinets.

-Personally, I always vote in favor of hardware.
+Personally, I always vote in favor of adding hardware to cabinets.
 It’s the perfect meeting of form and function, providing a service while elevating the style of your space.

 Use a Template!